 Fair Value Hierarchy.
 The accounting guidance for fair value measurements establishes a fair value hierarchy that requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 There are three levels of inputs that may be used to measure fair value based on the reliability of inputs.
-A financial instrument's categorization within the fair value hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-Our assessment of the significance of a particular input to the fair value measurement requires judgment and may affect their placement within the fair value hierarchy levels.
+A financial instrument's categorization within the fair value hierarchy is based upon the lowest level of input that is significance of a particular input to the fair value measurement requires judgment and may affect their placement within the fair value hierarchy levels.